ammar-tanwar/bloglearnbay/posts/data-science-jobs-the-busting-ways-to-secure-attractive-packages-in-health-care.md

 Nevertheless, as the lockdown has been lifted and the world learned to live with this normalcy, the hiring trends in the BFSI sector are beginning to shine again.

-A[ report](https://economictimes.indiatimes.com/jobs/banking-financial-services-need-1-6-million-skilled-workers-by-2022/articleshow/49168237.cms) by the National skill development corporation (NSDC) reveals that in India, Banking and financial services need 1.6 million skilled workforces by 2022.
+A <a href="https://economictimes.indiatimes.com/jobs/banking-financial-services-need-1-6-million-skilled-workers-by-2022/articleshow/49168237.cms" target="_blank">report</a> by the National skill development corporation (NSDC) reveals that in India, Banking and financial services need 1.6 million skilled workforces by 2022.

 Therefore, this can be the right time for you to get back on track and secure your career.